-Every Tuesday and Thursday from 1 April to 30 October 2014
+Every Tuesday and Thursday from 30 March to 30 October 2015

 Go golden eagle hunting every Tuesday at The Oa (meet in the Upper Killeyan car park), or listen out for corncrakes every Thursday at Loch Gruinart (meet in the visitor centre).All walks start at 10am and you'll be accompanied by friendly and knowledgeable staff.We're also running a number of other events (details below) so that you can sample the whole splendour of Islay's wild places.

 By carLoch Gruinart nature reserve is signed from A847 Bridgend to Bruichladdich road, 3 miles (4.8 km) from turn-off.The Oa nature reserve is approximately 6 miles (9.6 km) south-west of Port Ellen, Isle of Islay.By busThere are no buses direct to the reserves.
 The nearest stop to Loch Gruinart is 3 miles (4.8 km) away.
 Passengers should alight at the junction on the A847 Bridgend to Bruichladdich road, then there will be a three-mile walk.
 Or if on the Port Askaig route, alight at Bridgend - a six-mile walk to the reserve.Other ways to get to the reserveVisitors can travel to Islay by boat from Kennacraig to Port Askaig or Port Ellen on Islay (contact Caledonian MacBrayne on: 08000 66 5000) or by plane from Glasgow.

 Bring sturdy footwear and waterproofs!